Rankings

 A certain meme comes to mind…

-Like any good inquisitor, such a view expresses skepticism towards our estimates, holding a more cautious, critical posture.
+Like any good inquisitor, such a view expresses skepticism towards our estimates, maintaining a more cautious, critical eye.

 How?
-Well, remember when I said Bayesian estimates are also probability distributions called Posteriors?
-Instead of taking the average of every faction’s Bayesian estimate, we can take a lower percentile instead.
-Then, rank each faction with that lower percentile.
+Well, remember in the previous piece when I said Bayesian estimates are also probability distributions called Posteriors?
+Instead of taking the average of every faction’s Bayesian estimate, we can take a lower percentile instead; then, rank each faction using that lower percentile.

 Factions with lots of data produce narrow, confident distributions; factions with little data produce wide, uncertain distributions.
 When we take a pessimistic, lower percentile, that value will drop much further for the uncertain distributions than it will for the confident distributions.
 This naturally rewards factions with more games, but in a way that is driven by the Bayesian estimates themselves.